Teksta versija

 (2) The Cabinet shall lay down the procedures for transferring the State movable property into the ownership of foreign governments and international organisations without consideration.

-[1 December 2005; 22 March 2007; 29 October 2015 / Amendment regarding the exclusion of the words "into the ownership of public profit organisations" in Paragraph one shall come into force on 1 March 2016.
+[1 December 2005; 22 March 2007; 29 October 2015 / Amendment regarding words "into the ownership of public profit organisations", and also exclusion in Paragraph one shall come into force on 1 March 2016.
 See Paragraph 18 of Transitional Provisions]

 Chapter V